 The Importance of Children Learning Music

 In our modern age of cuts, the music and the arts are often the first to the chopping block.
-Generally, the reasoning behind learning music (or learning to paint, or learning to craft for that matter) has always been woollier than the reasons why we should study maths and science.
+Generally, the reasoning behind learning music (or learning to paint, or learning to craft for that matter) has always been woollier than the reasons we should study maths and science.

-Whereas maths and science have clearly delineated ‘real world’ applications like engineering, architecture and surgery- which coincidentally are three great careers to get into- music and the arts are credited more with making us ‘well rounded’ and perhaps encouraging us to take up a hobby.
+Whereas maths and science have delineated ‘real world’ applications like engineering, architecture and surgery- which coincidentally are three great careers to get into- music and the arts are credited more with making us ‘well rounded’ and perhaps encouraging us to take up a hobby.

 So why should children be made to learn music?
 Does it make them more ‘well rounded’?
-It turns out that there are some very good reasons to keep music a part of the curriculum, and not just so that orchestras can have cellists and flute-players.
+It turns out that there are some excellent reasons to keep music a part of the curriculum, and not just so that orchestras can have cellists and flute-players.
 Read on to find out why!

 1 – Language development

 Learning about music can have positive effects from a very early age, even before infants learn to speak.
-According to research by Sally Goddard Blythe, a consultant in neuro-developmental education, there is too much emphasis placed on reading and writing during the early years at the expense of the benefits of a musical education.
+According to research by Sally Goddard Blythe, a consultant in neuro-developmental education, there is too much emphasis placed on reading and writing during the early years at the expense of the benefits of musical education.